 A sunscreen with an SPF of 15 would allow the same person to multiply that initial burning time by 15, which means it would now take the person 15 times longer to burn, or 150 minutes.

 When buying sunscreen remember that not all products protect you from all kinds of sun rays.
 Hence, use broad spectrum sun protection to stave off photodamage.

 Broad spectrum sunscreens have a combination of specific UVA and UVB agents and offer protection from both UVA and UVB rays.

-Using sunscreen is not special care for your skin, like a facial, it's the most fundamental.
-And if you follow this approach and apply sunscreen the right way, your skin will thank you today and in the years to come.
+Using sunscreen is not extraordinary; like a facial, it’s fundamental to skincare.
+If you follow this approach and apply sunscreen the right way, your skin will thank you today and in the years to come.